-Students intending to complete a BBA in Healthcare Administration or Organizational Management are required to meet the following criteria as it is noted in the general admission policy of Weimar Institute (see section on Admissions).
+Students intending to complete a BBA in Healthcare Administration or Organizational Management, or a BS in Business Administration are required to meet the following criteria as it is noted in the general admission policy of Weimar Institute (see section on Admissions).
 Admission requirements include minimum levels of prior education, preparation, or training.